navpil/navpil.github.io/art/power-cult-eng.md

 Due to autocracy, authoritarianism and lack of initiative, the Russian army cannot be decentralized, as the Armed Forces of Ukraine are.
 And the volunteer movement is impossible in Russia to the same extent, as in Ukraine.
-The Maidans (collective name for Ukrainian revolutions of 2004 and 2013) is also impossible, therefore Russians believe that the Maidans' participants in Ukraine were paid for.
+The Maidans (collective name for Ukrainian revolutions of 2004 and 2013) are also impossible, therefore Russians believe that the Maidans' participants in Ukraine were paid for.

 ### Pride